nadialefebvre/project-story-factory/README.md

 # Project Story Factory

-Weekly project for Technigo's bootcamp, week 10: build a survey-like website
+Weekly project for Technigo's bootcamp, week 10: build a survey-like website (March 2022)

+## Tech stack

+- JavaScript
+- React
+- HTML
+- CSS

+## The problem

 This week's project was to practice React state hook and controlled forms by making a survey type product, including at least three questions and a summary displayed only when the form is submitted.

-## The problem

 I started by creating a basic structure with a landing page where a "next" button sends the user from one question to another.
 I then created a component for each type of input (radio buttons, text, etc.).
 When I was able to link everything together and had a working form displaying a summary at the end, I duplicated these components into all the questions for my concept idea.
 I created a RandomChoices component where an choice is calculated (with Math.random) for each non-answered question.
 The Summary component renders a short story using the choices made in the form, either the user's choices or ramdom choices.